adityadesaia3/vehicle_detection_and_speed_estimation_mid_points/README.md

 ### to send email
 1. add two environment variables to your local machine.
 EMAIL_ADDRESS and EMAIL_PASSWORD of your gmail account.
 2. authorize less secure access

+### to run the project
+1. download and install XAMPP
+2. Start "Apache" and "MySQL" services